2007 Pittsburgh Pirates

 History, Comments, Contributions

-The 2007 Pirates carried over hope from a competitive second-half by the 2006 Pirates.
+The 2007 Pittsburgh Pirates carried over hope from a competitive second-half in 2006.
 There were few major off-season moves, the most prominent being the acquisition of 1B Adam LaRoche for closer Mike Gonzalez and prospect Brent Lillibridge.
 The move drew mixed reviews from both sides as LaRoche was coming off a much better 2006 than his prior stats would indicate, whereas Gonzalez had a history of injuries and Lillibridge was old for his level.
 The general feeling in Pittsburgh was that Salomon Torres could step in as closer (as he had in September when Gonzalez was hurt), that Brian Bixler gave the organization enough depth at shortstop and that LaRoche had turned the corner; the deal also let the club move Xavier Nady from first base to right field to fill a hole there.

 Unlike most recent years, Pittsburgh did not sign any over-the-hill veterans like Derek Bell, Raul Mondesi, Benito Santiago or Jeromy Burnitz.
 Instead, they picked up some low-risk players like Tony Armas Jr. as the 5th starter.
 Most of the emphasis would be placed on returning players like All-Stars Freddy Sanchez and Jason Bay, .300 hitter Ronny Paulino, Nady, Zach Duke, Paul Maholm, Torres, Tom Gorzelanny and Ian Snell.
 The club also hoped CF Chris Duffy could play like he had in the second half of 2006 rather than in the first half.